When and How to Deliver a 3 Day Notice in San Antonio TX

 - The landlord can send by mail a copy of the Notice to Vacate by regular mail, signed up mail, or licensed mail.
 If the landlord sends by mail the notice, then the landlord has to request a return receipt.

 If the landlord does not serve the notice effectively, then the landlord has to produce a brand-new notice and begin the process over.
-The three days’ notice will not be in effect till the landlord serves the renter in among the methods noted above.
+The three days’ notice will not be in effect until the landlord serves the renter in among the methods noted above.

 Occupant Choices When Served With Notice to Vacate for Nonpayment of Rent in Texas.